Castilleja minor: Description

 Castilleja minor is annual plant that typically grows 20–100 cm tall, but occasionally may reach as much as 1.5 m.
 It may have a short taproot or small fibrous root system.
 The stems are usually without branches and sparsely covered in loose, pilose hairs, ones that are long and straight.
 Each plant will have either just a few stems or one alone.
 Sometimes the hairs are shaggy and this characteristic is associated with Castilleja minor var. minor.

 The leaves of thread-torch paintbrush vary widely in size, from as short as 2 centimeters or as long as 10 cm, and are just 2–5 millimeters wide near the base.
 They also vary widely in color from purple to green and may have a little or a significant gray cast.
 They may be linear, narrow like a blade of grass, or lanceolate, shaped like a spear point with the widest part below the midpoint of the leaf.
 The leaves have a soft texture and are not divided into lobes.

 The inflorescence is narrow, 5–40 centimeters long and just 1–4 cm wide.
 The flowers are also, long, narrow, and threadlike.

 Taxonomy

 Castilleja minor was first scientifically described by Asa Gray as a variety of Castilleja affinis as Castilleja affinis var. minor in 1859.
-In 1876 he published a revision of his previous classification, changing it to a species with its present name.
+In 1876 he published a revision of his previous classification, changing it to a species with its accepted name.
+It is classified in the genus Castilleja within the family Orobanchaceae.

 Castilleja minor has four accepted varieties.

+Castilleja minor has eight synonyms of the species or three of its four varieties.